redeboer/BOSS_Gitbook/tutorials/getting-started/setup-package.md

 ## Example packages    <a id="example-packages"></a>

 Within BOSS, there are already a few 'example' packages available.
-All of these are accessible through the so-called [`TestRelease` package](https://github.com/redeboer/BOSS_Afterburner/tree/master/boss/workarea/TestRelease), which will be described and set up first.
-We then focus on one of its main dependencies: the [RhopiAlg algorithm](https://github.com/redeboer/BOSS_Afterburner/tree/master/boss/workarea/Analysis/Physics/RhopiAlg).
+All of these are accessible through the so-called [`TestRelease` package](https://github.com/redeboer/BOSS_IniSelect/tree/master/workarea/TestRelease), which will be described and set up first.
+We then focus on one of its main dependencies: the [RhopiAlg algorithm](https://github.com/redeboer/BOSS_IniSelect/tree/master/workarea/Analysis/Physics/RhopiAlg).
 Within BESIII, this package is typically used as an example for selecting events and usually forms the start of your research.

 ### The `TestRelease` package    <a id="the-testrelease-package"></a>

 The `TestRelease` package is used to run certain basic packages that are already available within BOSS.
 It is best if you copy `TestRelease` into your [your _workarea_](setup.md#step-1-define-your-boss-workarea-folder), so you can play around with it.
-A slightly updated version of the `TestRelease` is already available in the BOSS Afterburner in the [`boss/workarea` folder](https://github.com/redeboer/BOSS_Afterburner/tree/master/boss/workarea).
+A slightly updated version of the `TestRelease` is already available in the BOSS Afterburner in the [`workarea` folder](https://github.com/redeboer/BOSS_IniSelect/tree/master/workarea).

 You can also choose to copy it from its location in BOSS: